typedb/typedb-docs/README.md

 **Files and directories**

 - Separate words with hyphens (`-`).
 - Keep file and directory names compact: in most cases, one or two words that best describe the contained content.
-Never use more than three words unless the file is a tutorial page or a Workbase screenshot.
+Never use more than three words unless the file is a tutorial page or a Studio screenshot.
 - Choosing the same name for different files located in different directories is acceptable. (eg: `files/social-network/schema.tql` and `files/phone-calls/schema.tql`).
 - For naming images, refer to the [Images Guidelines](#images).